KionoKitse/FridgeMate-P11_00_00/README.md

 ### Notes to user
  * Project documented at https://kionokitse.wordpress.com/FridgeMate/

+### Notes
+ * ingredient.php?id=70
+	* Category should be alphabetical
+ * pantry.php
+	* Should refresh cache when loading the page
+	* Should refresh cache when searching
+ * editrecipe.php
+	* Add a warning if the name, image, or link link is too long
+	* Increase number of people to 100
+	* Errors should be pop up not to console
+ * Display looks bad on mobile phone

 ### Update procedure
  * FileZilla upload all files to server/P11_00_00
   	* Do not change .htaccess